MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation/README.md

 The submission scripts in `submission/` show how these four stages can be run sequentially on an HPC system.

-## Reduced public test case

-The repository includes a reduced public test case designed to reproduce the workflow on a much smaller dataset than the original production case.

-The `FLOW/` directory mirrors the input-data structure used by the workflow.
-The sequence file required by the reduced case is provided in the repository; the raw snapshots and grid are distributed separately through Zenodo because of their size (see `FLOW/README.md`).
+## Public dataset

+The input dataset used in this study — the velocity snapshots, grid and sequence file for the controlled-diffusion-airfoil cascade — is openly archived on Zenodo at [https://doi.org/10.5281/zenodo.19481070](https://doi.org/10.5281/zenodo.19481070).
+The `FLOW/` directory documents the expected input layout and how to point the workflow at the downloaded data (see `FLOW/README.md`).

 ## Installation on an HPC system